SandyYuan/astro-agent/MCP_README.md

 - Ensure all dependencies are installed
 - Check that Python version is 3.8+

+**No API keys found warning:**
+- Set at least one API key environment variable
+- Use `export GEMINI_API_KEY='your-key'` or similar
+- Restart the server after setting environment variables

-**Tool calls fail:**
+**Tool calls fail with "No API key configured":**
+- Verify the correct environment variable name for your provider:
+  - Google: `GEMINI_API_KEY`
+  - Anthropic: `ANTHROPIC_API_KEY`
+  - OpenAI/Azure: `OPENAI_API_KEY` or `AZURE_OPENAI_API_KEY`
-- Verify API keys are valid and have sufficient quota
+- Check that API keys are valid and have sufficient quota
-- Check that all required parameters are provided
-- Review error messages for specific issues
+- Try a different provider if available

 **Literature search fails:**
 - Semantic Scholar API may be rate-limited or unavailable